-- Users shall NOT install non-work-related software on Department's IT resources. - 2.
-Users shall NOT download games or other non-work-related files off of the internet.
+- Users shall NOT install non-work-related software on Department's IT resources. - Users shall NOT download games or other non-work-related files from the internet.
+Users shall NOT transfer games or other non-work-related files from other computers or storage media.
 Files or attachments in the form of games, jokes, or automated greeting cards can hide viruses and other forms of malicious codes. - 3.
 Users shall NOT make unauthorized copies of copyrighted or Department owned software. - 4.
-Users shall NOT use unauthorized software on Department IT resources. - 5.
+Users shall NOT use unauthorized software on Department ITresources. - 5.
 User shall NOT use any unauthorized Cloud software-as-a-service option.

-- 6. Users shall NOT download, install, or run security programs or utilities such as password cracking programs, packet sniffers, or port scanners that reveal or exploit weaknesses in the security of the Department's IT resources unless explicitly approved by Information Security Officer. - 7.
+- 6. Users shall NOT download, install, or run security programs or utilities such as password cracking programs, packet sniffers, or port scanners that reveal or exploit weaknesses in the security of the Department's IT resources unless explicitly approved by the Department's Information Security Office. - 7.
 Users MUST return all software and manuals to their immediate Supervisor when the individual terminates employment with the Department. - 8.
 Users shall NOT use unapproved Instant Messaging, and Peer-to-Peer file sharing platforms or applications. - 9.
 Users MUST only utilize approved remote access software products and technologies. - 10.
 The Department requires that all proprietary software or software as a service be purchased and used in accordance with licensing agreements.
 All software purchased by the Department will remain the property of the Department.
-The installation of software or use of software as a service that is non-work-related, has not been purchased by the Department, or has not been approved for use on Department equipment by the Department's Chief Information Officer is prohibited.
+The installation of software or use of software as a service that is non-work-related, has not been purchased by the Department, or has not been approved for use on Department equipment by the Department's Technology Director is prohibited.